dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 ### dbt Cloud CLI users

-This section is for dbt Cloud CLI users (Note, support for dbt Cloud IDE is coming soon).
+This section is for dbt Cloud CLI users.
 MetricFlow commands are integrated with dbt Cloud, which means you can run MetricFlow commands as soon as you install the dbt Cloud CLI.
 Your account will automatically manage version control for you.

 Refer to the following steps to get started: